isecad/isecad/src/math/layer/porting-roadmap.md

     **Other implementations:** _None._

-    **TODO:** Investigate average hit rate of this function.
-Or don’t.
+    **TODO:** Investigate average hit rate of this function?
 Even with low hit rate, it probably will not impact performance significantly.
+However, if hit rate optimization will be possible for the previous function, most probably these changes will be straightforwardly applicable to this function as well.

 [![To Be Continued](https://img.youtube.com/vi/TEYG1ZXU2Pc/0.jpg)](https://youtu.be/TEYG1ZXU2Pc)